Guyana has several laws which govern the employment of labour. Some of the significant laws in this regard are as follows:

-The statutory minimum wage in Guyana is G$44,200 per month; however, the public service minimum wage is $70,000 per month.
+The statutory minimum wage in Guyana is G$44,200 per month; however, the public service minimum wage is G$70,000 per month.

 Employment of Foreigners

-Foreigners require a work permit issued by the Immigration Authority to be employed in Guyana.
-Application for a work permit requires information on both the employer and the intended non-national employee.
+Foreigners require a work permit to be employed in Guyana.
+Application for work permit requires information on both the employer and the intended non-national employee.

 A CARICOM national holding a CSME Skilled National Certificate and his/her spouse are not required to obtain work permits to be employed in Guyana.